On cover times for 2D lattices: Introduction

 \end{theorem}

-{\bf Remarks.} (1) It is clear from our proof that the expected cover time $t_{\mathrm{cov}}$ satisfies that $\sqrt{t_{\mathrm{cov}}/2n^2} = \sqrt{2/\pi} \log n + O(\log\log n)$.
-(2) Our proof automatically extends to the case of 2D torus $\mathbb{Z}^2_n$.
+{\bf Remarks.} (1) Our results extend to discrete-time random walk as the number of jumps made up to time $t$ is highly concentrated with a standard deviation $\sqrt{t}$.
+(2) It is clear from our proof that the expected cover time $t_{\mathrm{cov}}$ satisfies that $\sqrt{t_{\mathrm{cov}}/2n^2} = \sqrt{2/\pi} \log n + O(\log\log n)$.
 (3) By analogy with regular trees, we believe that $\log\log n$ is the correct order for the second term of the normalized cover time.
-(4) The wired (unwired) boundary corresponds to Dirichlet (free) boundary condition for 2D Gaussian free field.
+(4) The upper bound in Theorem~\ref{thm-dirichlet} holds if we replace $\log \log n$ by an arbitrary sequence $a_n$ with $a_n \to \infty$ (as indicated in the proof).
+Since we believe the true value of the cover time should be around $\sqrt{2/\pi} \log n - c^*\log \log n$ for a positive constant $c^*$, we decide such potential improvement is irrelevant.
+(5) The wired boundary corresponds to Dirichlet boundary condition for 2D Gaussian free field, and the torus case corresponds to the GFF on a torus.
+Among other things, one connection is that the covariances for the GFF are given by the Green function (see \eqref{eq-def-green-function}) of the corresponding random walk.